 DATE REVISED: April 18, 2016

+DATE REVISED:

 APPROVED BY: ALASKA AHU Board of Directors

 PURPOSE: To control expenses and liabilities.
-AAHU provides reimbursement for approved expenses related to the operations of AAHU.
+NABIP ALASKA provides reimbursement for approved expenses related to the operations of NABIP ALASK .

-Reimbursement: AAHU will reimburse members for approved expenses.
+Reimbursement: NABIP ALASKA will reimburse members for approved expenses.

-Members are required to complete an Alaska AHU Expense Report and must attach detailed receipts for all expenses.
+Members are required to complete A NABIP ALASKA Expense Report and must attach detailed receipts for all expenses.
 A credit card receipt is not considered a detailed receipt.

 The expense report must be approved by the board member or committee chair with budget responsibility for the expenditure